RaschidJFR/ionic-header-parallax/Readme.md

 # Parallax Header Directive for Ionic v4 #

+> For Ionic 3 use version [1.0.1](https://www.npmjs.com/package/ionic-header-parallax/v/1.0.1) of this package.

 This directive enables parallax effect on `ion-header` elements to display a cover photo while on top of the page and transition it to the normal navbar when content is scrolled down.

 ![alt text](https://raw.githubusercontent.com/raschidJFR/ionic-header-parallax/master/gif.gif)